jcreedcmu/pyoro/DESIGN.md

     <summary>🚨 Spoilers 🚨 for Leap Year</summary>

-    Leap Year's treatment of fall damage is especially relevant to this point: player's *expect* monotonicity in that if falling from height X kills them, then surely falling from height 2X will as well.
+    Leap Year's treatment of fall damage is especially relevant to this point: players *expect* monotonicity in that if falling from height X kills them, then surely falling from height 2X will as well.
 I find Leap Year's violation of this assumption very clever.